Poising on Ariadne's thread: An algorithm for computing a maximum clique in polynomial time: Computation of a maximum clique requires polynomial time

 The convexity of the Euclidean distance function gives that

 \eqref{apricot1} and \eqref{apricot2} together imply

 Thus $\left\{ \bar{Y}^K \right\}$ also converges to $X^*$ as claimed. \end{proof}

-\begin{theorem} If the Nisan parameter is equal to the clique number and the sequence of iterates converges to a maximum clique equilibrium, the sequence of multipliers also converges to a maximum clique equilibrium in a polynomial number of iterations in the inverse of the approximation error if the learning rate in each iteration is lower bounded by a constant. \end{theorem}
+\begin{theorem} Suppose the Nisan parameter is equal to the clique number and that the multiplier learning rate in each iteration is lower bounded by a constant.
+Then, the sequence of iterates converges to a maximum-clique equilibrium and the empirical average of the sequence of multipliers also converges to the same maximum-clique equilibrium in a polynomial number of iterations in the inverse of the approximation error. \end{theorem}

-\begin{proof} If the Nisan parameter is equal to the clique number, since the sequence of iterates converges, the sequence of multipliers (as well as their average) also converges to the same limit.
-This is an implication of method that generates the sequence of multipliers from the sequence of iterates (cf. Section \ref{Ariadne}, in particular, Section \ref{sequence_of_multipliers}) and Lemma \ref{convergence_to_zero_lemma} and as for the convergence of the (weighted) empirical average of the multipliers it is an implication of Lemma \ref{elementary_convergence_lemma}.
-Lemma \ref{theorem1} implies the polynomial bound on the number of iterations in the inverse of the approximation error. \end{proof}
+\begin{proof} If the Nisan parameter is equal to $\omega(G)$, since by Lemma \ref{convergence} the sequence of iterates converges, the sequence of multipliers (as well as their average) also converges to the same limit.
+This is an implication of method that generates the sequence of multipliers from the sequence of iterates (as discussed earlier---cf. Section \ref{sequence_of_multipliers}).
+To show the convergence of the (weighted) empirical average of the multipliers it we may either invoke Lemma \ref{elementary_convergence_lemma} or Lemma \ref{theorem1}.
+Lemma \ref{theorem1} further implies the polynomial bound on the number of iterations in the inverse of the approximation error. \end{proof}